Environmental, Social and Governance (ESG)

 Simon Dixon, Founder of Hatmill said:

-“We genuinely care about helping to build a brighter future for our clients, colleagues and our local communities.
-We’re delighted to support these three deserving charities chosen by our team and look forward to supporting them both financially and by giving ‘in kind’ as Hatmill’s charities of the year.”
+“We genuinely care about helping to build a brighter future for our clients, colleagues, and communities.
+We’re proud to support these inspiring charities, not just financially but also through in-kind contributions as our charities of the year.”

 Chatsworth Challenge